 This is the first case I can think of where it's really rolled the other way.

-January 17, 2011
+said on January 17, 2011

 I support the "Chinese mom" parenting.
 Based on my experience (I'm Chinese, got my Bachelor degree and PhD in Canada), "Chinese Mom" method is very good for training our kids the hard skills (maths, music, language etc).
 These skills are very difficult to master for an adult.
 Thus, by giving our kids the hard-to-get skills early in their lives, and allow them to follow their passion later.